What is Light The Night?

-More than 35,000 people will gather on Friday 5 October 2018 to walk at Light the Night events across the country, raising funds for vital research to support Australians with blood cancer.
+More than 35,000 people gathered on Friday 5 October 2018 to walk at Light the Night events across the country, raising funds for vital research to support Australians with blood cancer.

 When you register for Light the Night, you receive your special lantern to carry as darkness falls.
 Lanterns are raised high in a moving ceremony to pay tribute to those facing their own blood cancer journey and to remember loved ones lost, creating a glowing sea of support.

 Together, the crowd then carries their lanterns along a reflective walk to Light the Night.

 Each coloured lantern carries a special meaning.